Alejogb1/job-board/blog-data/how-can-i-use-google-artifact-registry-and-jenkins-to-prevent-deploying-containers-with-high-or-critical-vulnerabilities.md

 id: "how-can-i-use-google-artifact-registry-and-jenkins-to-prevent-deploying-containers-with-high-or-critical-vulnerabilities"
 ---

-Let's tackle this vulnerability prevention problem – I've definitely been down this road before, wrestling (oops, nearly slipped there) with pipelines where a leaky container slipped through the cracks.
+vulnerability prevention problem – I've definitely been down this road before, wrestling (oops, nearly slipped there) with pipelines where a leaky container slipped through the cracks.
 It's not enough to just scan images; you need a robust process that integrates scanning into your workflow.
 For us, that meant tightly coupling Google Artifact Registry (GAR) and Jenkins, and it’s a strategy I've seen work effectively in several contexts.

 The core principle is to use GAR’s vulnerability scanning feature combined with Jenkins' ability to automate build and deployment workflows.
 We're aiming for a system that not only identifies vulnerabilities but actively blocks deployments if critical issues are detected.
 It's a proactive, rather than reactive, stance on security.
 Let’s dissect how we can set this up practically.

 First, understand that GAR, when enabled, will automatically scan newly pushed images for known vulnerabilities.
 The vulnerability data is stored alongside the image in the registry.
 This data then becomes our source of truth about image security.
-What we need from Jenkins is the capability to query this data *before* any deployment action is taken.
+What we need from Jenkins is the capability to query this data _before_ any deployment action is taken.
 The key is to integrate this into the pipeline.

 The typical flow we want goes like this: